HelikarLab/DeepGEMM/README.md

 ### Docker

-Using `gempy's` Docker Image can be done as follows:
+Using `dgemm's` Docker Image can be done as follows:

 ```
 $ docker run \
     --rm \
     -it \
-    achillesrasquinha/gempy \
+    achillesrasquinha/dgemm \
       --verbose
 ```